Universal relations for fast rotating neutron stars without equation of state bias: Summary

 Based on this large data set, we propose several universal relations that allow to approximate various bulk quantities of uniformly rotating neutron stars to percent-level accuracy.
 In particular, we propose universal relations to obtain the Keplerian values of bulk quantities and subsequently also for rotating neutron stars at arbitrary rotation rates.
 These universal relations are insensitive to the equation of state (and in particular insensitive to the parametrisations which may introduce a bias by themselves) and rely solely on the knowledge of the triple $(M_\star, R_\star, I_\star)$ of the non-rotating star with the same central energy density, which can easily and computationally cheaply be calculated by solving the TOV equations along with Hartle's equation.

-The presented universal relations show a high level of accuracy and allow to estimate bulk quantities of rotating stars at low computational cost.
+The presented universal relations show a high level of accuracy, despite being constructed based on randomly generated equations of state that satisfy some generous astrophysical bounds rather than on equations of state that are microphysically or phenomenologically motivatived; they allow to estimate bulk quantities of rotating stars at low computational cost.
 Such universal relations facilitate cheap equation of state inference codes and may also be used in gravitational wave modeling.